jscottchapman/race-predictor/README.md

 # Race Predictor

-##  An application to predict your marathon finishing time based on your training
+##  An open source application to predict your marathon finishing time based on your training